zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
+2024.4.24：Gantt Diagram Updated.
+Later than expected by quite a bit though.

 2024.4.24：Latest update of Interface Specification from v.5 to v.6.2:
   1. Add the 'VisitTime' to HuntedList.
   2. Add Algorithm interfaces to deal with feedback.